Family-Friendly NYC Itinerary: 1 Perfect Day in Manhattan with Kids

 Family-Friendly Lunch in Midtown

-• Joe’s Pizza: Quick, iconic New York slices (Broadway & 40th).
+• Joe’s Pizza: Quick, iconic pieces of New York (Broadway & 40th).

 Afternoon Highlight: Broadway Magic Hour